UofMontreal-Multiexpo/uom.dat/README.md

 The function `install_github` from the `devtools` package can be used to install the present one.
 However, as this repository is private, you need a personal access token for this function to work.

 A personal access token provides access to the GitHub API.
-To have one if you don't already have one:
+To get one if you don't already have one:

 * Go to <https://github.com/settings/tokens>.
 * Click on button "Generate new token".